jorgemarcondes/vue-formidation/README.md

-# vue-formidation
+# Vue Formidation
-A VueJS form solution.
+Its a VueJS form solution.
+Using formvalidation.io as principal dependency.